What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 Waterproof Phone Pouch

-iPhones take excellent videos and photos and if don’t want to spend money on a GoPro just use your mobile phone.
+iPhones take excellent videos and photos, and if you don’t want to spend money on a GoPro, just use your mobile phone.
 Check out this best-seller phone pouch here.

 • Mosquito-Repellent Bracelet: Yes, Italy has mosquitos so you will need a repellent – Avoid chemicals and the smell of DEET bug spray by just wearing a bracelet.

-• Good Vibes Only Sun Kit: Sunscreen, after-sun lotion, lip balm, and face sunscreen all in one convenient, travel-sized kit.
-If you travel to Italy during the summer months please remember the sun is brutal!
+• Good Vibes Only Sun Kit: This convenient, travel-sized kit includes sunscreen, after-sun lotion, lip balm, and face sunscreen.
+If you travel to Italy in the summer, please remember that the sun is brutal!

 • Hand Sanitizer: I am not a germaphobe but I prefer not to be sick while traveling so please use hand sanitizer as often as possible.